-The Denmark international midfielder has moved to allay fears that missing out on a top-four finish could see a mass exodus of big names from White Hart Lane during the summerChristian Eriksen has indicated that he will stay at Tottenham next season, whether or not the club qualify for the Champions League.
+The Denmark international midfielder moves to allay fears that missing out on a top-four finish could see a mass exodus of big names from White Hart Lane during the summerChristian Eriksen has indicated that he will stay at Tottenham next season, whether or not the club qualify for the Champions League.

 Spurs have lost just two Premier League games since Tim Sherwood replaced Andre Villas-Boas but still sit fifth in the table, four points behind Manchester City - who have two games in hand - and six adrift of rivals Arsenal and Liverpool.